Zero-Shot Multi-Animal Tracking in the Wild: Results

 \section{Results}

-\paragraph{Benchmark results.} \autoref{tab:results} compares our method against state-of-the-art multi-animal tracking approaches across four benchmark datasets.
-Our approach consistently outperforms both trained and zero-shot baselines, achieving the highest HOTA and AssA scores in all cases.
-Notably, in the zero-shot setting, where all models share the same detections, our method shows substantial improvements, demonstrating its robustness and generalization ability in diverse tracking scenarios without dataset-specific training.
+We compare our method against state-of-the-art approaches across four benchmark datasets (\autoref{tab:results}).
+It performs comparably to SAM 3 on ChimpAct and BFT and outperforms it on GMOT-40-Animal, while avoiding its practical limitations in memory, multi-class support, and prompt sensitivity.
+Notably, our method considerably outperforms other zero-shot methods using the same detections as well as models trained on the respective dataset.
+It demonstrates its robustness and generalization ability in diverse tracking scenarios without dataset-specific training.
+Visualizations and failure cases are in \autoref{sec:failure_cases} and \ref{sec:vis}.